U.S. pastor released from house arrest in Turkey to visit White House on Saturday

-A Turkish court on Friday released American pastor Andrew Brunson after more than two years of detention in a case the Trump administration sharply criticized and caused a deep rift in U.S.-Turkey relations.
+WASHINGTON - A Turkish court on Friday released American pastor Andrew Brunson after more than two years of detention in a case that caused a deep rift in U.S.-Turkey relations and was sharply criticized by the Trump administration.

-Turkish state-run media reported that the court sentenced Brunson to more than three years in prison on terror-related charges, but released him from house arrest and lifted travel restrictions.

 Brunson, a Christian missionary who has lived in Turkey for more than two decades, was arrested in 2016 and accused of plotting to overthrow the government of Turkey, led by President Recep Tayyip Erdogan.
 He had rejected the allegations.